ror-community/ror-site/content/blog/2023-09-13-openalex-case-study.md

 ### {{< figure src="/img/blog/openalex/justin_barrett.png" class="round-figure" alt="Justin Barrett" >}} Justin Barrett

 I know that the relationships between ROR institutions are very tricky sometimes.
-When I'm looking at the relationships I see sometimes an organization is both a parent of another organization and also related laterally to it.
 I see a lot of weird relationships, and I don't really understand how they work, and maybe that is actually how they are.
 I think that the next step for us is to use that relationship data.
 I would hope that when I start using it, it's ready to go, but I don't know if that'll be the case.
 We are working right now to look at French institutions.
 I don't know if you are familiar with how complicated that is.

 ### {{< figure src="/img/adam-sq-200.jpg" class="round-figure" alt="Adam Buttrick" >}} Adam Buttrick